socialpostflow/socialpostflow-wordpress/DEPLOYMENT.md

 When you're happy with the above, click `Publish Release`.

-This will then send a webhook to the WP Zinc site, which will fetch this new version and make it available to license holders.
+This will then trigger the [deploy.yml](.github/workflows/deploy.yml) workflow, which will upload this new version to the wordpress.org repository, making it available to download / update for WordPress users.

 The release will also be available to view on the [Releases](https://github.com/n7studios/wp-social-post-flow/releases) section of this GitHub repository.